crywolfe/ai-workshop-registration/SETUP.md

    - In the left sidebar, click on **Pages**.
    - Under "Build and deployment," for the "Source," select **Deploy from a branch**.
    - For the "Branch," select `main` (or `master`) and `/ (root)` for the folder, then click **Save**.
+     > **Note:** If the `Save` button is disabled, it means the settings are already correct and have been saved previously.
+The message "Your GitHub Pages site is currently being built from the main branch" confirms this.
-   - GitHub will generate a URL for your live site (e.g., `https://your-username.github.io/ai-workshop-registration/`).
-It may take a few minutes to become active.
+   - GitHub will generate a URL for your live site at the top of the page (e.g., `https://your-username.github.io/ai-workshop-registration/`).
+It may take a few minutes for the site to become active after the initial setup.

 ## Part 3: Testing